-What is the risk of automation?
+What do you think the risk of automation is?

 The number of 'Nurse Anesthetists' job openings is expected to rise 11.8% by 2031

 In 2022, the median annual wage for 'Nurse Anesthetists' was $203,090, or $97.63 per hour